exograph/exograph/integration/flyio/README.md

 flyctl postgres attach --app clay-concert --postgres-app concerts-db
 ```

-Note down the DATABASE_URL shown.
+Note down the POSTGRES_URL shown.
 Later, you can connect to it using `psql` (after creating a WireGuard tunnel).